zexa/iwwt/README.md

 Interview Task for Wise Team by Augustinas Kalvis.

 ## Notes
+> Create a web application using the Symfony framework that allows library
+> employees to register new books into the library’s system

+I interpret this as registration is required, however, to forbid any random users to register to the website I would normally add something like an invitation link.

-Besides simply displaying my skills I used the chance to play around with some technologies, such as PicoCSS for styling frontend.
-PicoCSS is a css framework that prides itself in avoiding classes as much as possible by levaraging semantic html.
+I wanted to play around with picoCSS - a css framework that prides itself in avoiding classes as much as possible by levaraging semantic html.
 Figured it would be more than enough for a small CRUD app.

-I went with twig for since I figured this would be fairly straight forward although I should've went with react to display my skills as well as facilitate dynamic rendering.
-Instead, I was stuck writing basic js to handle searches, book rendering, etc.

-Book editing and deletion is accessed when the user is logged in.
+Book editing and deletion is accessed available the user is logged in.
+The frontend handles this by only rendering the edit/remove buttons when the user is logged in, while the backend flat out redirects the user to a login page if they try to access pages they have no access to.

-## Initialization
+> Add pagination to the book list using JavaScript.

+This point made me raise some questions.
+I assume that the purpose was to not spend too much of the candidate's time, however, functionally it doesn't make sense.
+What's the point in adding pagination when all of the information is already available in memory?
+Due to this confusion, I decided not to tackle this point.

+## Running the application locally

 ```
 docker compose up